patwalls/anaplan_formula_helper/README.md

 ###Main Functionality:
 * View details about an open function while you're writing it.
 * Understand what parameter you're currently typing out.
+* Ability to close tooltip when you don't need it.

 ###Coming soon:
 * Autocomplete/suggested functions.